Crispy Chicken With Garlic Sauce

 - Remove as much excess chicken fat as possible.

-- Turn the thighs over with the skin down and using a very sharp knife, cut the thighs into either long strips or into squares.
+- Cut the thighs into either long strips or into squares.

-- I usually get four pieces out of each thigh.
-(There is a lot of flavor in the skin which turns very crispy while cooking but you can use boneless thighs.)
+- There is a lot of flavor in the skin which turns very crispy while cooking but you can use boneless thighs.

-- Dredge each piece of thigh in cornstarch, coating well and place in a bowl or plate.
+- Dredge each piece of chicken in cornstarch, coating well and place in a bowl or plate.

 - Continue to prepare chicken and when all of the pieces are coated with the cornstarch, cover the plate or bowl and place the chicken in the refrigerator for at least one hour.